slcs-jsc/airs/docs/manual/index.md

 # Welcome to the AIRS Code Collection!

-This repository provides a collection of codes for the analysis of observations of NASA's Atmospheric InfraRed Sounder (AIRS).
+The AIRS Code Collection enables data processing and analysis for remote sensing observations captured by NASA's Atmospheric InfraRed Sounder.

 ## Features